CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_compliance_framework_controls.md

 page_title: "crowdstrike_cloud_compliance_framework_controls Data Source - crowdstrike"
 subcategory: "Cloud Compliance"
 description: |-
   This data source retrieves all or a subset of controls within compliance benchmarks.
 All non-FQL fields can accept wildcards * and query Falcon using logical AND.
-If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
-For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: Falcon Query Language (FQL) https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql
+For additional information on FQL filtering and usage, refer to the official CrowdStrike documentation: Falcon Query Language (FQL) https://falcon.crowdstrike.com/documentation/page/d3c84a1b/falcon-query-language-fql Note that broader searches may result in longer response times due to the larger volume of controls being retrieved and set in the state.
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read